The Digression must go on. Or is it…the show? In any case, it’s time to meet…

 So next time you feel the need to launch into a tirade against cigarettes, just think of Russell VanDam.
 And we’ve seen this many times…

-Nine-year-old Larry William.
+Nine-year-old Larry Williams.
 Don’t you know it’s rude to stick your tongue out?
 Well, that’s not the only thing he didn’t know…

 Kids, bears, and peanuts don’t mix.